 It also has its own metal chimney specific to each model or brand, some chimneys that are installed with a factory build fireplace are air-cooled, having two layers in them and an air space to cool the chimney as air rises.

-Factory-built fireplaces always come with integrated damper control, a perfectly proportioned chimney size and some even have integrated fans or blowers to move air around the firebox and out into the room, giving you a little more comfort.
+Factory-built fireplaces always come with integrated damper control, and a perfectly proportioned chimney size and some even have integrated fans or blowers to move air around the firebox and out into the room, giving you a little more comfort.

-What is a wood-burning fireplace Insert
+What is a wood-burning fireplace Insert?

 Now a wood-burning fireplace insert is very different from the first two options because it is more like a wood stove, but it is essentially a wood stove you install inside of a traditional masonry fireplace.